-A. General Requirements Pertaining to Attendance

-- Punctual and regular class attendance is expected of every student.
-Specific expectations concerning attendance will be determined by the instructor and stated in the course syllabus. - Attendance Reporting Periods - Classes scheduled for a full semester: The instructor will report attendance for all scheduled class meetings for the first two weeks. - Classes scheduled for less than a full semester: The instructor will report attendance for the first scheduled class meeting. - Students who fail to begin attendance and fail to actively participate in a course may be dropped as a "no-show" from the course.
-This may affect a student's bill, housing, and financial aid eligibility. - After the Attendance Reporting Period, attendance issues should be reported through the Early Alert System.
-Instructors may choose to monitor attendance as determined by their course syllabus. - It is the student's responsibility to know the specific attendance policy for each course in which he/she is enrolled and to communicate with the course instructor regarding absences or other attendance issues.

-B. Participation in University Sponsored Events
+- A. General Requirements Pertaining to Attendance - Punctual and regular class attendance is expected of every student.
+Specific expectations concerning attendance will be determined by the instructor and stated in the course syllabus. - Attendance Reporting Periods Classes scheduled for a full semester: The instructor will report attendance for all scheduled class meetings for the first two weeks.

+Classes scheduled for less than a full semester: The instructor will report attendance for the first scheduled class meeting.

+Students who fail to begin attendance and fail to actively participate in a course may be dropped as a "no-show" from the course.
+This may affect a student's bill, housing, and financial aid eligibility.

+- After the Attendance Reporting Period, attendance issues should be reported through the Early Alert System.
+Instructors may choose to monitor attendance as determined by their course syllabus. - It is the student's responsibility to know the specific attendance policy for each course in which he/she is enrolled and to communicate with the course instructor regarding absences or other attendance issues. - B. Participation in University Sponsored Events - Students representing Thomas More University in an approved athletic event, academic activity, or other University sponsored function will be excused from class for the specific event.

-- Students representing Thomas More University in an approved athletic event, academic activity, or other University sponsored function will be excused from class for the specific event. - Absences related to school-sanctioned events must be approved in advance by the President, the Provost, or the Dean of Students.
-Absences related to school sanctioned athletic events will be approved by the Faculty Athletic Representative. - Students who are scheduled to participate in a University sponsored function must notify their instructors in advance of the absence and must meet individual faculty requirements regarding completing course work and/or activities for each class missed. - Students who fail to provide adequate notice may be counted as "absent-unexcused" for the class or classes missed as indicated in the instructor's syllabus. - Activities covered under this policy will not allow a student to miss more than 10% of class time for any class in a particular semester.
+- Absences related to school-sanctioned events must be approved in advance by the President, the Office of Academic Affairs, or the Dean of Students.
+Absences related to school sanctioned athletic events will be approved by the Faculty Athletic Representative. - Students who are scheduled to participate in a university sponsored function must notify their instructors in advance of the absence and must meet individual faculty requirements regarding completing course work and/or activities for each class missed. - Students who fail to provide adequate notice may be counted as "absent-unexcused" for the class or classes missed as indicated in the instructor's syllabus. - Activities covered under this policy will not allow a student to miss more than 10% of class time for any class in a particular semester.
 Other exemptions may be granted by an individual faculty member.